unigrid-project/janus-cypherium/doc/build-windows.md

 example /usr/src/unigrid, AND not under /mnt/d/.
 If this is not the case the dependency autoconf scripts will fail.
 This means you cannot use a directory that is located directly on the host Windows file system to perform the build.

+You must add the CPPFLAG for the curl static lib like below for the library to link properly from depends.

 Build using:

     PATH=$(echo "$PATH" | sed -e 's/:\/mnt.*//g') # strip out problematic Windows %PATH% imported var